-But where do you start if you want to use the new displacement map feature?
+But where do you start if you want to use the displacement map feature?
 You need stunning textures, of course!
-And this is where our list of places to find great-looking rendering textures will come in handy.All of the websites profiled here license their textures under the Creative Commons CC0 License.
+And this is where our list of places to find great-looking 3D rendering textures will come in handy.All of the websites profiled here license their textures under the Creative Commons CC0 License.
 This means that you can use the textures for free in any of your projects, even commercially!
 Let’s dive right in.

 The extensive library features so many high-quality, seamless textures that you’ll find exactly what you are looking for in no time.
-Site owner Lennart Demes releases new textures each week, so if there is a texture you can’t find, it’s likely it will be available in the future.
+Site owner Lennart Demes releases new textures each week, so if there is one you can’t find, it’s likely it will be available in the future.
 Below you can see an example of a floor texture that I downloaded and how it appears in Enscape.
 Amazing realism!

 Example of a floor texture from CCO Textures

-With well over 500 free textures, Texture Box has textures for every surface of your project, be it an interior or exterior scene.
+With well over 500 free 3D textures, Texture Box has textures for every surface of your project, be it an interior or exterior scene.